Special Studies Program Policy

-If the faculty member is ill for a period of at least 20 consecutive working days while on SSP, s/he may apply for an extension to the SSP providing supporting medical evidence is provided.
+If the faculty member is ill for a period of at least 20 consecutive working days while on SSP, s/he may apply for an extension to the SSP as long as supporting medical evidence is provided.

 Return of Service

-A member of faculty to whom any such SSP leave has been granted shall agree to return to AC on the expiration of the leave and remain in its service for at least one year thereafter.
+A member of faculty to whom SSP has been granted shall agree to return to AC on the expiration of the leave and remain in its service for at least one year thereafter.

 Alternatives to SSP

 Before SSP is applied for, the faculty member should consider alternative arrangements, such as: